dmartinez203/Audio-Emotion-Recognizer/README.md

 ## Notes
 - Extra artifacts, duplicate models, and intermediate exports were removed for a clean submission.
 - Requirements pin TensorFlow 2.20.0 so Streamlit Cloud can install without platform-specific wheels.
-- `scikit-learn` was removed from runtime requirements to avoid Cython builds on Streamlit Cloud; if you need to rerun training locally, install it manually: `pip install scikit-learn==1.3.2 cython<3`.
+- `scikit-learn` and `pandas` were removed from runtime requirements to avoid Cython builds on Streamlit Cloud; if you need to rerun training locally, install them manually: `pip install scikit-learn==1.3.2 pandas==2.1.4 cython<3`.
+- `runtime.txt` now specifies `python-3.11` for Streamlit Cloud.